revilowaldow/BITC/Sessions/2025/10 19 - Session 53.md

 Pool of blood
 Person laid down
-Restrains and rope in the trash
+Restraints and rope in the trash
 Blood on walls from someone propped up
 Healing salve empty containers
-Regroup
+Regroup, heal up and leave north